 If you are new to Oxford Editing and would like to see how we would edit your paper, please fill out the submission form below.
-The form requests critical information, such as your desired completion date for the full edit, the style guide, and your target journal.
-The form will provide you with a possible price quote, but the sample (diagnostic) edit that the editor does is the more accurate price quote.
+The form prompts you for the information we need to know, such as your desired completion date for the full edit; whether American, British, or Canadian English; and your style guide or target journal.
+While the form provides a price quote, the sample (diagnostic) edit that the editor does is the way we determine the actual cost of the edit.
+We do take your request into account, however.